 In addition, live tele-consultation and e-learning sessions were expanded in Faizabad between two districts of Bharak and Kishem.

 Moreover, store-and-forward switch tele-ophthalmology between FMIC and AKUH and tele-radiology between Bharak District Hospital and FPH and Kisham District Hospital and FPH were initiated.

 On average, eHealth services save at least 5 days and US$200 per case.
 Currently, FMIC hosts live teleconsultations with Bamyan and Faizabad Pronvincial Hospitals and Khorog Oblast General Hospital in specialties including cardiology, dentistry, dermatology, Ear, Nose and Throat (ENT), general surgery, internal medicine, neurology, obstetrics/gynecology, orthopedic, pediatric and pain management.

 FMIC, as the hub of eHealth activities in the region, will work with its implementing partners including Aga Khan Health Service in Afghanistan and Tajikistan to expand services to other sites in both countries.
 There are also plans to expand services to the Kyrgyz Republic.

 eHealth Programme Supporters:

 Different agencies are supporting eHealth activities at FMIC: CISCO, Roshan Telecommunication; Aga Khan Foundation and International Development Resource Centre, Canada.

-The Global Affairs Canada supported the eHealth programme at FMIC through the Central Asia Health Systems Strengthening Project.
+The Global Affairs Canada supported the eHealth program at FMIC through the Central Asia Health Systems Strengthening Project.

 For more information on eHealth services please contact: